swhitty/KeyValueCoder/README.md

 let any = try encoder.encode(Date(timeIntervalSince1970: 0))
 ```

-Epochs are also supported using `.secondsSince1970` and `millisecondsSince1970`.
+Epochs are supported using `.secondsSince1970` and `.millisecondsSince1970` or use `.custom` to provide a closure for alternate coding.

 ## Nil Encoding/Decoding Strategy